owent/xres-code-generator/README.md

             fields : "Level"
             index_type : EN_INDEX_KV // Key - Value index: (Id, Level) => role_upgrade_cfg
         }
-        tags : "client"
+        // It's allow to add more indexes, the default name of index is [fields].join("_"), you can change name by name field. tags : "client"
         tags : "server"
     };